interactiveaudiolab/earthquakes/code/README.md

 2. Activate it: `source activate earthquake`
 3. Install the requirements: `pip install -r requirements.txt`

+For quick training you will also need an NVIDIA card and CUDA set up so PyTorch can use GPUs for training.

 ## Preparing the data

 The data should be kept in a directory structure as follows: